Zhu-Chenyu/Zhu-Chenyu.github.io/content/about.md

 To contact me, please email to: chenyuzhu2026@u.northwestern.edu \
 I'm happy to chat about robots, tennis, guitar and vehicles.\
-For my resume, please refer to: [Pushkar's Resume](https://pushkardave.com/resume)
+For my resume, please refer to: [Chenyu's Resume](https://zhu-chenyu.github.io/resume)